-At the cost of $2,50 per user (monthly9, you get a management platform that utilizes AES-256 bit encryption with a zero-knowledge-structure that even blocks the software from knowing what your master password is.
-Plus, it is SOC 2 compliant, which means Keeper ensures the Security, Availability, Processing Integrity and Privacy of all data stored online.
+At the cost of $3.75 per user (monthly), you get a management platform that utilizes AES-256 bit encryption with a zero-knowledge structure that even blocks the software from knowing what your master password is.
+Plus, it is SOC 2 compliant, which means Keeper ensures the Security, Availability, Processing Integrity, and Privacy of all data stored online.

 Aside from all security specifications, Keeper provides the standard pack of features with an online management platform, unlimited device slots and password storage, security audits, online backups, and safe login measures.

 Did any of your employees lose a laptop with private data?
 Don’t panic, at least not a lot (we can help with that).

 You’re done with those lame, weak passwords that end up written on a post-it and stuck in a wall.
 A good password means your first line of defense is solid.

-With a password manager, your access keys will be as the IT gods intended them to be: strong and unique for each different account.
+With a password manager, your access keys will be as the IT gods intended them: strong and unique for each different account.

 The best part is that your keys will be safe, encrypted, and organized.
 Forget about memorizing dozens of accesses, one master password is enough to get access to them.